 Mr. Andrew G Moran QC is an independent, full-time, international commercial arbitrator, with nearly 30 years’ experience as arbitrator and judge, in the determination of an extremely wide range of commercial and maritime disputes.
-His primary office and base is at The Arbitration Chambers of Singapore in Maxwell Chambers; but he also has bases from which he is able to arbitrate in the UK (London), where he is a member of 6 Pump Court Chambers, and Continental Europe (Paris and Geneva).
+His primary office and base is at The Arbitration Chambers of Singapore in Maxwell Chambers; he also has bases from which he arbitrates in the UK (London), where he is a member of 6 Pump Court Chambers, and Continental Europe (Spain).
 He was in practice for over 40 years as Counsel.
 He was appointed Queen’s Counsel 26 years ago and in that role he led teams of lawyers in conducting many complex commercial, civil and maritime cases.
 He is a Master of the Bench of the Honourable Society of Gray’s Inn.